 Epitranscriptome is a novel field and in rapid expansion.
 Since a variety of transcriptome-wide sequencing methods exists, several computational tools have been developed.
 It is important here to decide which pipeline to adopt.

-- Are you using classical RNAseq data?
+- Are you using RNAseq data?

-- Are you profiling not-transient RNA modifications?
+- Are you profiling or transient not-transient RNA modifications?

 - Epitranscriptome experts often provide reviews on the best tools and practices, so a good starting point is to read such publications.
 A good example is Investigating RNA editing in deep transcriptome datasets with REDItools and REDIportal.